 - CEDOC (the Royal Military Museum’s documentation and archives centre) remains closed to the public for the time being;

-- Reservation is mandatory, either by email or by phone (from Monday, May 18th):
+- Reservation is mandatory, either by email or by phone (during opening hours):

 We prioritize the security and comfort of both our visitors and our staff members.
 That is why these practical changes are accompanied by various measures meant to guarantee the best possible environment to all.